andrewmackrodt/terraform-templates/README.md

 - security groups
 - a single AZ bastion host
 - an auto-scaling apache/php7.4 service behind an ALB with SSL
+- dns management for setting ACM validation keys in Cloudflare
 - dns management for setting SES DKIM keys in Cloudflare

 ## Quick Start